The government is helping businesses by allowing you to defer tax payments.

 - What is the cause of the cash shortage?
 Usual answers would be as above or delayed payments from clients or bad debts, delayed receipt of a grant, etc

 - What have you done to ensure this won’t happen again – is it worth having a cash flow forecast drafted for the next few weeks?

 - Have you approached your bank or tried to obtain credit at some other places?
 HMRC want to make sure that they are not used as a free credit facility.

 - Have the directors been taking drawings/dividends from the company?
 HMRC would like to ensure they are not at the end of the payees’ list.
 They accept the fact that salaries/overheads are the priority, but not after drawings/dividends.

 - Are you up to date with all other taxes?
 If not, they will be looking to pass the call to debt management, who can agree on a plan for the whole debt.

 - What and when can you pay?
 Please be prepared to commit to some dates and amounts.
 Ideally, HMRC would like some of the debt to be paid within the deadline, as this increases their debt recovery chances and shows goodwill.

-We understand that this is a stressful time for you and your business.
-HMRC is operating on reduced staff numbers and is working relentlessly to help as many callers as they can – usually we find, the nicer we are to them, the more willing they are to help.
+HMRC is operating on reduced staff numbers and is working relentlessly to help as many callers as they can – usually, we find, the nicer we are to them, the more willing they are to help.